 Acquerello – Lemon Ricotta Gnocchi

-"When we closed the restaurant on March 17th, we gave the bulk of our food away to our crew.
+“When we closed the restaurant on March 17th, we gave the bulk of our food away to our crew.
 Afterwards, I took home whatever was remaining.
 Much to my surprise, I arrived home with an unusually large amount of fresh ricotta.
 After doing the requisite cheesecake, lasagna etc., I still had ricotta that needed to be used.
-I roped my daughter who was sheltering-in-place with me, and we created this recipe in an attempt to eradicate the rampant ricotta and our boredom." - Chef Suzette
+I roped my daughter who was sheltering-in-place with me, and we created this recipe in an attempt to eradicate the rampant ricotta and our boredom.” – Suzette Gresham.
+Chef & Co-owner, Acquerello.

 Over the course of her over 29+ years at the helm of her kitchen, Chef Suzette Gresham, Acquerello’s co-owner and Executive chef, has had a profound impact on the culinary world.
-Acquerello has held a spot every year on the SF Chronicle’s Top 100 Bay Area Restaurant List since it's inception 22 years ago.
+Acquerello has held a spot every year on the SF Chronicle’s Top 100 Bay Area Restaurant List since it’s inception 22 years ago.
 The restaurant has received a Michelin star every year since 2007.
 In 2014 it was awarded a second star.
-Gresham is only the third woman in the U.S. to hold this title.
-While these prestigious achievements are a source of pride for Gresham, they are not the driving force behind her career; cuisine and her cooks – above all else, is what keeps her in the kitchen.
+Suzette is only the third woman in the U.S. to hold this title.
+While these prestigious achievements are a source of pride for her, they are not the driving force behind her career; the cuisine and her cooks – above all else, are what keep her in the kitchen.

 In 1980 she was the first female apprentice to be on the U.S. Culinary Olympic team.
 Four years later, she returned as an individual competitor and brought home a Bronze medal.
 She was honored to become the first Junior Member of the ACF and later held a position on the Board of Directors for three terms.
 Numerous awards and accolades from both local and international institutions have punctuated her career.
 At a time when there were few female chefs she was proud to quietly dispel the myth that women didn’t belong in a professional kitchen.